sankamuk/airflow-ngp/README.rst

 Airflow NGP (Next Gen Data Pipeline)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Airflow NGP is a configuration driven DAG generation framework for Airflow.Not only it allow creation of DAGs but also
+Airflow NGP is a configuration driven DAG generation framework for Airflow.
+Not only it allow creation of DAGs but also
-allow addition of configuration driven Data Integrity features.
+allows addition of configuration driven Data Integrity features to your pipeline.

 |language| |workflow-engine| |compute-engine|